![]() |

 b) The Assessment Phase During the assessment phase the Department or adoption agency will:

-1) help applicants make an accurate and informed assessment of the strengths they bring to adoption, including the kinds of children they could most successfully parent;
+1) help applicants make an accurate and informed assessment of the strengths they bring to adoption, including the kinds of children they could most successfully parent and their ability to parent a sibling group;

 2) help applicants make an accurate assessment of their needs, including the kinds of support they would need from the Department or the adoption agency;